eserranoj316/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model contains dropout(0.10) layers in order to reduce overfitting (model.py get_model).
 The data sets were shuffled and splitted into test(80%) and validation(20%)  sets.
 The model was trained on different data sets by using on-the-fly image augmentation to create more driving scenes/scenarios.
-The augmentation routines are written and inspired by [Vivek Yadav's post] (https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.3iotk6hco).
+The augmentation routines were written using ideas and information from [Vivek Yadav's post] (https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.3iotk6hco).
 Validation data sets were augmented and pre-processed one time and used in the entire training activity.
 Model was tested in the simulator and vehicle was able to stay on the track [car driving autonomously](https://youtu.be/z3z2mb9RJAE)

 ####3.
 Model parameter tuning